OliRud/To-Do-App/README.md

-The "Hello World" of web development, here i try to make a functioning to-do app to learn the basics of javascript and react
+The "Hello World" of web development, here i try to make a functioning to-do app to learn the basics of javascript and react.

 # Getting Started with Create React App